deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER30.png" alt="">

-`nt!MiMakeValidPte` essentially provides “the rest” of the functionality outlined by the ReactOS macro `MI_MAKE_HARDWARE_PTE_KERNEL`. `nt!MiMakeValiePte` requires the following information:
+`nt!MiMakeValidPte` essentially provides “the rest” of the functionality outlined by the ReactOS function `MI_MAKE_HARDWARE_PTE_KERNEL`. `nt!MiMakeValiePte` requires the following information:
 1. Address of the newly created, empty PTE (this PTE will be applied to the virtual address of `nt!MmWriteableUserSharedData`)
 2. A PFN
 3. A "PTE-compliant" mask (e.g. our read/write attributes)